+Tutors

-Tutors: Occasionally parents may use the services of tutors to help support their child's learning.
+Occasionally parents may use the services of tutors to help support their child's learning.
 We recommend that tutors follow the American School of Ulaanbaatar curriculum rather than confusing students with alternate content and curricula.
 Tutoring is most beneficial when the students achieve the standards and benchmarks set by the school.
 Parents should contact their child's subject teachers for advice on how best to use a tutor's services to support their child.

+Cell Phones/Electronic Devices

-Cell Phones/Electronic Devices: Cell phones and other electronic devices are allowed in the classrooms only with the permission of the teacher.
+Cell phones and other electronic devices are allowed in the classrooms only with the permission and under the supervision of the teacher.
 Cell phones and other electronic devices will be confiscated if misused on the school premises.
+Use of headphones/earbuds is not permitted during tests.

+Dress Code

-Dress Code: The ASU dress code is an important factor in our school culture.
+The ASU dress code is an important factor in our school culture.
 The dress code is enforced throughout the school year.
-Students are expected to wear school uniform from Monday to Thursday.
+Students are expected to wear school uniforms from Monday to Thursday.
 Students are not permitted to dye their hair.
 Hats should not be worn in the school building.

-The ASU uniform for 2018-2019 is as follows:
+The ASU uniform for 2019- 2020 is as follows:

-- ASU Zippered jacket - ASU Polo shirt with long or short sleeves - ASU issued (bearing the ASU logo) black trousers (for boys) and black skirts (for girls) - Plain Black dress shoes in the fall and spring, plain black boots in winter.
-Please note, plain black means no other colour should be visible on the shoe or boot,
+- ASU zippered jacket - ASU polo shirt with long or short sleeves - ASU issued (bearing the ASU logo) trousers (for boys) and skirts (for girls) - Plain black dress shoes in the fall and spring, plain black boots in winter.
+Please note, plain black means no other color should be visible on the shoe or boot. - ASU athletic jackets may only be worn on game days. - ASU 10th anniversary jacket may only be worn on "free dress" days